Charlie Mitchell (chef)

-Charlie Mitchell (born 1992) is an American chef and restaurateur.

-Born in Detroit, Michigan, he began his culinary career in his early twenties after leaving college, completing his first stage at Benu in San Francisco.
-He has worked in several fine-dining restaurants throughout San Francisco, New York City, and Washington D.C.
-Mitchell helped to open Clover Hill in Brooklyn Heights in 2021, where he earned his first Michelin star as executive chef and co-owner.
-Mitchell became the first Black chef in New York City to earn a Michelin star and the second Black executive chef in the United States to do so.
+Charlie Mitchell (born 1992) is an American chef and restaurateur specializing in soul food with a fine dining approach.
+Born in Detroit, Michigan, he began his culinary career in his early twenties after leaving college, completing his first formal stage at Benu in San Francisco.
+He has worked in several fine dining restaurants throughout San Francisco, New York City, and Washington, D.C.
+In 2021, Mitchell helped to reopen Clover Hill in Brooklyn Heights.
+As executive chef and co-owner of Clover Hill, he earned his first Michelin star, making Mitchell New York City's first Black chef to receive the award.

-In 2022, Mitchell received the Michelin Guide New York Young Chef Award and in 2024, Mitchell was awarded the James Beard Award for Best Chef: New York State.
+In 2022, Mitchell received the Michelin Guide New York Young Chef Award, and in 2024, Mitchell was awarded the James Beard Award for Best Chef: New York State.
 In early 2025, Mitchell left Clover Hill to become the executive chef of the two-Michelin-starred Saga restaurant in Manhattan's Financial District.
 Since 2022, Mitchell has appeared on Good Morning America, Today, CBS Saturday Morning, and Bobby's Triple Threat.
-Alongside his television appearances, he has also been a guest on multiple podcasts and has headlined for guest chef dinners across the United States and Caribbean.
+Alongside his television appearances, he has also been a guest on multiple podcasts and has headlined guest chef dinners across the United States and the Caribbean.
+In 2025, Saga retained its two-Michelin-star rating with Mitchell as executive chef.

-Early life

 Adolescence and family

-Mitchell was born in Detroit, MI in 1992.
-His family lived on the West Side of Detroit during Mitchell's adolescence and moved to Southfield, Michigan, when he was a teenager.
-Mitchell has credited his grandmothers and family gatherings centered on food for sparking his early interest in cooking.
-Food was used by his family as a means of celebration and community.
-Mitchell attended Schoolcraft College in a suburb of Detroit, he did not complete a degree.
+Charlie Mitchell III was born in Detroit, MI, in 1992 to Cassandra Hall and Charlie Mitchell Jr. His family lived on the West Side of Detroit during Mitchell's adolescence and moved to Southfield, Michigan, when he was a teenager.
+Mitchell attended Schoolcraft College in a suburb of Detroit; he did not complete a degree.